1892 United States presidential election in Maryland

 The 1892 United States presidential election in Maryland took place on November 8, 1892.
 All contemporary 44 states were part of the 1892 United States presidential election.
 State voters chose eight electors to the Electoral College, which selected the president and vice president.

 Maryland was won by the Democratic nominees, former President Grover Cleveland of New York and his running mate Adlai Stevenson I of Illinois.
-Democrats would not win the popular vote in Maryland again until 1912.
+Democrats would not win the popular vote in Maryland again until Woodrow Wilson's victory in 1912.

+In this election, Maryland voted 6.9% more Democratic than the nation at-large.